faylward/bioinformatics_tutorials/README.md

 ### Miscellaneous

+Creating your own bin folder and storing binaries there<br/>
-Mummer plots and whole-genome alignment
+Mummer plots and whole-genome alignment<br/>
-ANI and AAI
+ANI and AAI<br/>